eric-brechemier/scopeornot/README.txt

   The goal is to make the definition of modules and private scopes slightly simpler than using JavaScript Module pattern, and flexible enough to switch from static to dynamic module loading.
-You can choose one of the provided scope() implementations, replace it with another, tweak it to your needs, or create your own.
+You can choose one of the provided scope() implementations, stack it with others, or replace it with your own.

 EXAMPLES